Master of Science in Chemical Engineering Degree Program

 The Master of Science degree in Chemical Engineering requires the successful completion of 30 credit hours.
 Students may elect one of two options 1) 24 credit hours of course work, plus at least 6 credit hours in preparation of an acceptable thesis, or 2) 30 credit hours of course work for the non-thesis option.
 Students who have received a teaching or research assistantship will be required to submit an acceptable thesis.
 A thesis must be defended in an oral examination conducted by the student's thesis committee.

-All students must enroll in at least two semesters of graduate seminar (10.601/602) during the period of study.
+All students must enroll in at least two semesters of graduate seminar (CHEN.601/602) during the period of study.
 (These are zero credit seminars.)

 The core requirements will consist of one course in advanced mathematics, one course in thermal/fluid processes and one course in solid mechanics.
 A minimum of four total courses must be taken from the following core areas.

-10.508 Material Science and Engineering (Not for those who graduated from UML)
+- CHEN.5080 Material Science and Engineering (Not for those who graduated from UMass Lowell)

 During the period the student is enrolled in graduate thesis, he or she may be required to submit to the faculty of the department a brief monthly report, showing progress in his or her thesis or project and approval by his or her advisor.